-The Truth about Words

-The Source of Words Matthew 12:22-37
+The Truth about Words The Source of Words Matthew 12:22-37

 I remember a time a few years ago when I was home visiting my mom and my brothers.
 We were all sitting there at supper one night and someone asked a question.
 I don't even remember the question - whether it was about some fact or event or opinion.
-Before I knew it I said out loud, "Why don't we ask [one of my brothers] because he knows everything."
+Before I knew it I said out loud, "Why don't we ask \\\\\ [one of my brothers] because he knows everything."
 There was a moment of awkward silence with eyes darting back and forth between him and me.
 Then somebody changed the subject; that's how we deal with conflict in my family. . .

 What happened there?
 Why did I say something (seemingly out of the blue) that was unkind and hurtful?
 Jesus is going to solve that mystery in today's passage, Matthew 12.
 Beginning this morning we are going to take three weeks to discuss "The Truth about Words."
-The Scriptures we consider will apply to the words we speak out loud, the words we speak to ourselves, and the words we put out through emails, blogs, social media, etc.
+The Scriptures we consider have great relevance to the words we speak out loud, the words we speak to ourselves, and the words we put out through emails, texts, social media, etc.

 This morning we are going to consider Matthew 12:22-37, a passage that discusses the source of our words (where words come from).

-READ Matthew 12:22-37.
+We'll see two truths from this passage, then I'll give three simple responses.

+Two truths from Matthew 12:22-37: